 Other risk factors for degenerative spondylolisthesis are

 - Women who had borne children had a significantly higher incidence of degenerative spondylolisthesis than nulliparous women.

-Diagnosis can be made on routine xrays.
-AP and lateral views reveal the slip and associated degenrative changes may also be noted.
+Diagnosis can be made on routine x-rays.
+AP and lateral views reveal the slip and associated degenerative changes may also be noted.
 MRI reveals neural compression and stenosis

 Presentation of Spondylolisthesis